petershin/liferay-learn/docs/commerce/latest/en/pricing/developer-guide/price-list-api-basics.md

    :lines: 11-22
 ```

-The `PriceList` objects of your Liferay instance are listed in JSON.
+The instance's `PriceList` objects are listed in JSON.

+### Filtering, Paginating, Searching, and Sorting Price Lists

 This API also accepts parameters to filter, paginate, search, and sort the price lists.
 See the [`getPriceListsPage`](https://github.com/liferay/liferay-portal/blob/[$LIFERAY_LEARN_PORTAL_GIT_TAG$]/modules/apps/commerce/headless/headless-commerce/headless-commerce-admin-pricing-client/src/main/java/com/liferay/headless/commerce/admin/pricing/client/resource/v2_0/PriceListResource.java#L43-#L46) method for more information.
-You can use the following `PriceList` fields in your queries to filter, search, and sort the results.
+Use the following `PriceList` fields to filter, search, and sort the results.

 * accountId
 * accountGroupId